 Proximity to Entertainment & Business Districts

 One major advantage of condo living is that condo buildings are typically found in or around downtown areas, so residents have great access to nearby entertainment and business districts.
-This means living within walking distance of restaurants and bars, public transit, major attractions, and tons of events.
+This means living within walking distance of employers, restaurants and bars, public transit, major attractions, and tons of events.

 You don’t have to live in a luxury condominium to enjoy nice amenities.
 Most condos have community spaces like a pool, rooftop terraces, or a fitness center, which you can use without worrying about the upkeep.
 Some condos even have tennis courts or spas!
 Keep in mind that the more amenities a condominium complex has, the more your HOA (homeowners association) fee will be each month.